Peter Schiller (neuroscientist)

-Peter H. Schiller (May 5, 1931 in Berlin) is a professor emeritus of Neuroscience in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT).
-He is well known for his work on the behavioral, neurophysiological and pharmacological studies of the primate visual and oculomotor systems.
+Peter H. Schiller (May 5, 1931 — December 23, 2023) was a German-born neuroscientist.
+At the time of his death, he was a professor emeritus of Neuroscience in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology (MIT).
+Schiller is well known for his work on the behavioral, neurophysiological and pharmacological studies of the primate visual and oculomotor systems.